avilches/BetauerGodotTools/README.md

 # Betauer Godot Tools

+> **Warning**
+> This readme is very out of date.
+If you find this library useful and you are considering use it, just text me and I'll try to update this and create some kind of documentation/tutorial.

 The Betauer Godot Tools is a modular framework to develop Godot games.
 It's divided in different and independent projects that can be imported in your games easily.

 ![Integration tests](https://github.com/avilches/BetauerGodotTools/actions/workflows/godot-ci.yaml/badge.svg)